AGM: More about CIfA Board of Directors and Advisory Council

 CIfA's governance structure.
 Staff manage institute day-to-day answering and reporting to the Board and seeing advice from Advisory Council

+Decisions made by the Board should be in the best interests of the Institute and based on information provided by CIfA staff, and taking advice from Advisory Council where necessary.
 Board members are not there to represent specific areas of the profession or to focus on a single issue.
-Decisions made by the Board should be in the best interests of the Institute and based on information provided by CIfA staff, and in consultation with Advisory Council where necessary.

 The Board is not responsible for the day-to-day activities and tasks that deliver these strategies and plans.
 This is the role of CIfA staff.